Why would you use Vue-Router in your Vue project?

 Yet, Caleb Porzio tweeted about registering Vue-Router inside a Single File Component (Tweet: https://goo.gl/qYo35p) which was an eye-opener for me!
 Think about it!
-You can build Components and define the component-specific routes inside them, what also makes them nestable if you have child components (with a bit more work but more about that later).
+You can build Components and define the component-specific routes inside them, what also makes them nestable if you have child components (with a bit more work, but more about that later).

 Defining all routes inside your app’s entry point was stopping me from using Vue-Router at all.
 Why?
 Imagine you have 50 routes and it’s components to define in one single file.
 This will just get hard to maintain quickly.
-However, with our gained knowledge of component driven routes we can store the routes isolated in our components and we can even reuse them so we keep our app dry, I’m hooked!
+However, with our gained knowledge of component driven routes we can store the routes isolated in our components, and we can even reuse them, so we keep our app dry, I’m hooked!

-I started to play around with this approach but shortly found that nesting those router components did not work as expected.
+I started to play around with this approach, but shortly found that nesting those router components did not work as expected.
 If you just create multiple Vue-Router instances, the URL matching does not work like it is supposed to.
-Child components do not know the path of its parent component, so there is a bit more to do then just creating a Vue-Router instance in every child component.
+Child components do not know the path of its parent component, so there is a bit more to do than just creating a Vue-Router instance in every child component.